Otto Wächter: Governor of Galicia

-Involvement in Final Solution
+Involvement in the Holocaust

-Nazi documents detail Wächter's involvement with the establishment of ghettos, and the Final Solution, the extermination of Europe's Jews.
+Nazi documents detail Wächter's involvement with the establishment of ghettos and the implementation of the Final Solution, the genocide of Europe's Jews.
 Wächter's name is seen on the order to establish the Kraków ghetto, where many inhabitants perished, and the rest would eventually be liquidated as a part of Operation Reinhard.
-Wächter also ran the transportation systems, which would carry trains of Jews to their death under his watch.
+Wächter also ran the transportation systems, which would carry trains of Jews to their deaths under his watch.
 The U.S. Justice Department also holds documents indicting Wächter.
 One, signed on March 13, 1942, by Wächter, was an order to restrict the employment of Jews throughout Galicia.
 The Justice Department also maintains a document from Heinrich Himmler to Wilhelm Stuckart, the State Secretary to the Reich Minister of the Interior in Berlin, on Wächter's future, dated August 25, 1942.
 It describes how Himmler was recently in Lemberg and asked Wächter if he would want to be transferred out to Vienna.
 Wächter replied to Himmler that he did not want to go to Vienna.
-This document implies Wächter willingly wanted to stay in Lemberg for the implementation of Operation Reinhard and directly refutes Horst's claim that his father "had no chance to leave the system."
+This document implies Wächter willingly chose to stay in Lemberg for the implementation of Operation Reinhard and directly refutes Horst's claim that his father "had no chance to leave the system."

 While Wächter was Governor of Galicia, he oversaw the implementation of the Final Solution.
-After 75,000 Jews died in the first month during Operation Reinhard, Hans Frank made a speech in the Parliament of Galicia praising Wächter's job for "making Lemberg a proud city."
+After 75,000 Jews died in the first month during Operation Reinhard, Hans Frank made a speech in the Parliament of Galicia praising Wächter's work for "making Lemberg a proud city."
 Although these actions would almost certainly indict Wächter for command responsibility, Wächter was not directly responsible for Operation Reinhard, since he was a member of the civil government.
 The dual German administration in the General Government meant that he did not control the SS or Police; these matters in Lemberg were under the control of SS-Brigadeführer Fritz Katzmann, the SS and Police Leader of the District of Galicia.
 Although he likely would have worked closely with the SS to carry out the operations, he was not directly a part of the group that implemented them.

 As far as direct responsibility, Nazi hunter Simon Wiesenthal claims in his book The Murderers Among Us, that Wächter personally oversaw the transportation of four thousand Jews to extermination camps and was responsible for killing at least 800,000 Jews.
-Specifically, Wiesenthal also claims to have seen Wächter in Lemberg on August 15, 1942, while his mother and other Jews were being loaded on a train to their death.
+Specifically, Wiesenthal also claims to have seen Wächter in Lemberg on August 15, 1942, while his mother and other Jews were being loaded on a train to be taken to their deaths.
 However, Horst owns a letter written by his father for his mother on that date, from a party meeting in Krakow.
 Horst believes Wiesenthal may have mistaken Fritz Katzmann for his father since, according to the letter, Wächter was not in Lemberg on August 15.